ixxeL-DevOps/GitOps-home/README.md

 # GitOps-core

+> [!CAUTION]
+> This structure is opinionated and result from multiple experiences using ArgoCD in Enterprise grade environments

 ## Structure

 This git repository is the main ArgoCD repo.
 It contains the definition of the ArgoCD deployment itself as well as the definitions of the different ArgoCD objects (`Application`, `ApplicationSet`, `AppProject`...etc).